microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-feasibility-study.md

 * Verify that the full team has access to the data
 * Set up a dedicated and/or restricted environment if required
 * Perform any required de-identification or redaction of sensitive information
-* Understand data acess requirements (retention, role-based access, etc.)
+* Understand data access requirements (retention, role-based access, etc.)

 ### Data discovery